davudsylva/FullStackSample/README.md

 * Formik provides form processing
 * Emotion-JS provides CSS-in-JS

+To run,
+1. Start the API
+2. "npm start" the site

-npm install @chakra-ui/core @emotion/core @emotion/styled emotion-theming
-npm install react-icons
-npm install formik --save
+If there are reference problems with the site, the following packages are required: npm install @chakra-ui/core @emotion/core @emotion/styled emotion-theming npm install react-icons npm install formik --save